 The equality operator.
-Returns true if both sets consist entirely of elements that are each equal to an element in the other set.
+Returns true if both sets consist entirely of elements that are each equal to an element in the other set, or if both sets are empty.

 '''

 bool operator!= (const BPatch_Set<T,Compare>&)

 '''

 The inequality operator.
 Returns true if either set contains an element not in the other set.